KaspaHub/directory/README.md

-# kaspa-wallet-directory
+# Kaspa User Directory

-A public directory of Kaspa users linking X.com usernames, Kaspa wallet addresses, and optional KNS domains.
-Useful for identity verification, community projects, and social-wallet mapping.
+A structured, open-source list of Kaspa users with linked X.com handles, Kaspa wallet addresses, and KNS domains (if available).